baker-fi/bakerfi-contracts/doc/core/hooks/UseWstETH.md

 _Abstract contract to integrate the use of Wrapped stETH (WstETH).
      Provides functions to initialize, access to wstETH interface, unwrap, and wrap WstETH.

-🚨 Class optimized to be included on upgradable contracts_
+🚨 Class optimized to be included on upgradeable contracts_

 ### _initUseWstETH